mpusz/wg21-papers/src/2982R0_std_quantity_as_a_numeric_type.md

 multiplication or division operations can be delayed in time until a user selects a specific unit to represent/print the data.

-Such a feature often also allows using simpler or faster representation types in the equation.
+Such a feature often also allows the use of simpler or faster representation types in the equation.
-For example, instead of always having to multiply a small integral value with a big floating-point constant number, we can just use the integral type all the way.
+For example, instead of always multiplying a small integral value with a big floating-point constant number, we can just use the integral type all the way.
 Only in case a constant will not simplify in the equation, and the user will require a specific unit, such a multiplication will be lazily invoked, and the representation type will